A WORLD OF HURT

 "Forget what Adam told you.
 He's in trouble.
 You've got to go, Hoss, and you've got to go now, before it gets light."

 Hoss's distress was evident in the hard shake of his head.
 "I can't leave you here.
 Don't ask me to."

 Joe pulled in a hard breath, hating the fact that Hoss had been thrust into a position of choosing which brother to protect.
-One more thing for him to feel guilty about.
+That, too, was Joe's fault.

 "Adam was sick when he left here, Hoss; you know that.
 Maybe he got worse; maybe he's even passed out somewhere."
 Joe lifted himself up onto his elbows, and when Hoss tried to coax him back down Joe shoved his hand away, his agitation in full bloom.
 "Something's wrong.
 Something's happened," he insisted.

 Before Hoss could answer, distant gunshots rang through the air.
 He and Joe stared at each other, and then Hoss hurried to the opening of the cave.
 Two more shots were fired, then nothing.

 "It sounded pretty far off, like it came from somewhere down in that gully we passed through," Hoss said.
 He stared out into the cold light of the rising morning, and Joe watched him struggle with indecision.

 "Hoss."
 When Hoss turned around, Joe fixed him with a hard look.
 "Go."

 Hoss hesitated and then gave a curt nod.
 He picked up Joe's gun, made sure it was loaded, and then placed it along with the near-empty canteen next to Joe.
 He laid a big hand on Joe's good shoulder.
 "I'll be back as soon as I can, Joe.
 Try to stay awake, and don't go anywhere, you hear?"
 He stood up.